The Bungle Bungles (Purnululu National Park): How to Visit Western Australia’s Iconic Domes

 This is an exciting destination for geology enthusiasts and adventurous travelers alike.
 Its ancient origins and striking landscape make it a fascinating addition to the Purnululu National Park.
 Plan your visit today to explore this remarkable natural landmark and experience the awe-inspiring beauty of the Bungle Bungles.

-The Piccaninny Crater is an interesting destination for geology enthusiasts and adventurous travelers alike.
 Its ancient origins and striking landscape make it a fascinating addition to the Purnululu National Park.
 Plan your visit today to explore this remarkable natural landmark and experience the awe-inspiring beauty of the Bungle Bungles.

-Purnululu National Park offers various accommodation options.
+Purnululu National Park Accommodation

 Camping Grounds

 I stayed at Walardi Campground, located at the south end of Purnululu National Park.
 I chose this spot because it’s close to the helicopter pad and the iconic domes, which are situated in the southern part of the park.
-In the afternoon, I arrived, visited Cathedral Gorge, and completed several shorter walks.
-Unfortunately, I didn’t tackle the larger walk this time around.
-Hopefully, I can return with a hiking buddy one day to do it together.

 Palm Grove Walk